hessmjr/dotfiles/README.md

 # Dotfiles
-Dotfiles for use when setting up development environments in Mac OS X or Ubuntu.
-Used primarily by me in newly created virtual machines and/or remote servers created.
+Dotfiles for use when setting up development environments in Mac OSX or Ubuntu.
+Used primarily by me when I create a new virtual machine or connect to a new remote server.

 ## Installation
-Review file prior to usage.
+Review files prior to usage.
 May have unintended consequences otherwise.

 ### Using cURL